Captain Stephen McGregor (1908–1944)

 He took the name of Stephen McGregor.
 He went to the West of which he had read.
 He worked days and nights and months as a migrate [sic] harvest worker.
 He went to foreign ports until the beckoning finger of adventure pointed to an Army recruiting post.
 It offered a chance for Stephen McGregor to make good.
 And Stephen McGregor did.

-When he reinvented himself, McGregor added four years to his age, giving his date of birth as July 23, 1904.
-He claimed that he was born in El Paso, Texas and that his father, Joseph McGregor, was also from Texas.
-Perhaps in a nod to his roots, McGregor stated that his mother was born in Delaware rather than Germany.
-The exact date he joined the U.S. Army is unclear, but a roster stated that Private McGregor joined Troop “B,” 7th Cavalry Regiment, 1st Cavalry Division at Fort Bliss, Texas on August 30, 1925, about three months after he ran away.
-(In a quirk of fate, his son Michael McGregor also served in the 7th Cavalry during the Vietnam War.)
+McGregor enlisted in the U.S. Army in Denver, Colorado, on August 11, 1925.
+A roster stated that Private McGregor joined Troop “B,” 7th Cavalry Regiment, 1st Cavalry Division at Fort Bliss, Texas on August 30, 1925, about three months after he ran away.
+(In a quirk of fate, his son, Michael McGregor, also served in the 7th Cavalry during the Vietnam War.)

 McGregor spent most of the next decade at Fort Bliss.
-He was briefly attached to Troop “E” on June 16, 1926 during a change of station to Crow Agency, Montana, but rejoined Troop “B” on July 1.
+He was briefly attached to Troop “E” on June 16, 1926, during a change of station to Crow Agency, Montana, but rejoined Troop “B” on July 1.

 During the interwar era, soldiers often remained at the same grade for long periods of time and were often reduced back to private when transferring between units.
-McGregor was promoted to private 1st class in June 1927 but reduced back to private in September 1927.
-McGregor was stationed at the Presido in San Francisco, California from around September 13, 1927 until he rejoined Troop “B” on December 16, 1927.
-Troop rosters document that in June 1928, McGregor was promoted two grades to corporal.
-Corporal McGregor reenlisted on October 31, 1928.
-In April 1929, his troop headed west on a series of moves: Hachita, New Mexico, Camp Harry J. Jones, Arizona, and finally Naco, Arizona before returning to Fort Bliss in mid-May.
+McGregor was promoted to private 1st class in June 1927 but reduced back to private in September 1927, apparently after he was reported absent without leave (A.W.O.L.) on September 1.
+McGregor returned to military control 11 days later and was confined at the Presidio in San Francisco, California, from September 13, 1927, until November 27, 1927.

-An April 23, 1930 census record recorded Corporal McGregor at Fort Bliss.
+An April 1930 census record recorded Corporal McGregor at Fort Bliss.
 Later that year, he transferred to Troop “F,” 14th Cavalry Regiment at Fort Des Moines, Iowa, joining that unit as a private on July 31, 1930.
-He was promoted to private 1st class the following month and back to corporal in October.
+He was promoted to private 1st class the following month and to corporal in October.
 He was transferred back to the 7th Cavalry on January 6, 1931, this time remaining as a corporal when he returned to Troop “B.”

 In the summer of 1934, McGregor was transferred to become an instructor at the Culver Military Academy in Indiana, an assignment that was under the organizational control of the V Corps Area Reserve Officers’ Training Corps (R.O.T.C), headquartered at Fort Hayes in Columbus, Ohio.
 McGregor arrived at Culver on August 3, 1934.
 As was customary in those days, the transfer came with a reduction to the private.
 Rosters indicate that he was briefly a field artillery instructor before switching to cavalry.
 He was promoted to sergeant on December 19, 1934.
-Existing records are contradictory, but McGregor was commissioned as an officer either on August 19, 1935 or November 1, 1940 (see Notes section for further details).

 Wilhelmina Syfrit wrote in her column: